Ms. Malgorzata Shah, Administrative Assistant, Office: 3.48, Tel: 069 798 33804.

 Dr. Enzo Cerletti, Assistant Professor

 Ms. Despoina Balouktsi, Teaching Assistant and PhD Student

-Mr. Johannes Wohlfart, Research Assistant (DFG) and PhD Student
+Mr. Johannes Wohlfart, Research Assistant (externally funded project) and PhD Student

 Haliassos holds the Chair of Macroeconomics and Finance at Goethe University Frankfurt.
 He is Research Fellow of the Centre for Economic Policy Research (CEPR, UK), Founding Director of the CEPR Network on Household Finance (2015- ), and International Research Fellow of NETSPAR (The Netherlands).
 He is also advisor to the European Central Bank on the Eurozone Survey of Household Finances and Consumption since its inception in 2006.
 He has served as member of the Consultative Working Group of ESMA’s Investor Protection and Intermediaries Standing Committee (2015-2017), as Director of the Center for Financial Studies for two terms (1.2010-12.2015), and he has been Founding Director of SAFE, a multi-million center of excellence on a Sustainable Architecture for Finance in Europe funded by the State of Hessen (1.2013-3.2015).